-It’s also worth noting that, in case, more than one miner validates a new block almost at the same time, it often results in a temporary forking of the blockchain – a chain of blocks with two separate branches.
-However, Bitcoin blockchain applies the longest chain rule to discard the other chain and accepting the chain with more blocks.
+It’s also worth noting that, in case more than one miner validates a new block almost simultaneously, it often results in a temporary forking of the blockchain – a chain of blocks with two separate branches.
+However, the Bitcoin blockchain applies the longest chain rule to discard the other chain and accept the chain with more blocks.
 Therefore, agreeing on the same state of the network.

 What is a Hard Fork?

-A hard fork can be defined as a permanent split of a blockchain network.
-Usually, it occurs when a set of nodes tweak few rules of the network that conflicts with the current rules.
+A hard fork is a permanent split of a blockchain network.
+Usually, it occurs when a set of nodes tweak a few network rules that conflict with the current rules.
 Thus, splitting the blockchain into two separate networks – one with old rules and another with a new set of rules.

-For example, during the block-size debates in Bitcoin during the year 2017, the community got divided into two segments.
-One side advocating for increasing the block size from 1MB while the other side wanting to keep it the same.
+For example, during the block-size debates in Bitcoin in 2017, the community was divided into two segments.
+One side advocates increasing the block size from 1MB, while the other wants to keep it the same.
 Hence, the Bitcoin network split into two separate blockchains.

 What is a Soft Fork?

-Unlike hard fork, soft forking a blockchain network doesn’t result in splitting of the chain.
-It can be generally defined as the network update which is backward-compatible.
-This kind of forking only requires a majority of the nodes to upgrade the software version, thus resulting in an upgraded version of the network.
+Unlike a hard fork, soft forking a blockchain network doesn’t result in the splitting of the chain.
+It can be generally defined as a backward-compatible network update.
+This kind of forking only requires most nodes to upgrade the software version, thus resulting in an upgraded version of the network.

-For example, the upcoming Taproot update of the Bitcoin network is a soft fork that will improve the privacy of users on the network.
-For this upgrade, only the majority of miners will need to update their Bitcoin Core client and the network will soft fork.
+For example, the upcoming Taproot update of the Bitcoin network is a soft fork that will improve users’ privacy on the network.
+For this upgrade, only most miners will need to update their Bitcoin Core client, and the network will need a soft fork.

 So, that’s all you need to know to get a basic understanding of forking in a blockchain network.
 If you’ve been keeping up with our blogs for the past few months, you must have a pretty good understanding of blockchain technology.
 Do check out HyperTrader if you’d like to try your hand at trading cryptocurrencies.